tats-faire/dropout-helper/README.md

 easily watching videos in sync with other people.
 It also includes a custom client for the Vimeo OTT player API because the official one isn't great.

+It will also stop Dropout videos from autostarting in Firefox (since the default "Block autoplay" browser policy is implemented) until you allow autoplay on watch.Dropout.tv.

 In theory, this addon could be extended to work on any Vimeo OTT platform, but nobody else really uses Vimeo OTT, so I'm not going to bother.